DakotaNelson/blog/_posts/2015-01-29-olin-startup-fair.markdown

 {% assign author = site.authors[page.author] %}

-In less than three weeks, Olin's spring startup fair will in full swing.
+In less than three weeks, Olin's spring startup fair will be in full swing.
 Here's why you, as the founder of a startup, should take the time to attend:

 The startup fair is an incredibly exciting event for students here at Olin - and that excitement is about your company.
 Beyond the simple objective of finding a job or internship, students are genuinely enthusiastic to meet startups that they find interesting - which, to be honest, is most.